Deepakdalal081/selecting-stocks-for-vertical-spread-option-strategy/README.md

 Using option spreads instead of buying a **naked call** reduces risk exposure.
 A naked call is highly **sensitive to Delta** and significantly affected by **Theta decay**, meaning its value declines over time if the stock doesn’t move favorably.
 In contrast, a spread strategy provides a structured approach with defined risk and lower sensitivity to time decay, making it a more effective choice for **risk-managed trading**.<br/>

 Depending on the stock's outlook, other spreads like the **Bear Put Spread or Bull Put Spread** can also be considered.
 My Python code automates this selection process, helping traders quickly identify potential trade setups based on these indicators.<br/>

+The upcoming code will assist you in selecting the optimal strike price by **analyzing payoff charts**, helping you visualize potential **risk and reward scenarios**.
+It will also incorporate key **Greeks (such as Delta, Gamma, Theta, and Vega)** to refine decision-making.
+Additionally, **GARCH-based volatility** forecasting will be used to assess future market fluctuations, making it a crucial factor in selecting the right options strategy.
+This comprehensive approach will enable more informed and data-driven trading decisions.<br/>

 **Python code** <br/>